-A character on a platform hex adjacent to the top of a ladder may attempt to topple the ladder instead of normal shooting and combat.
+A character on a platform hex that is facing the top of a ladder may attempt to topple the ladder instead of normal shooting and combat.

-The attempt takes place during the character's Combat Step.
+The attempt takes place during the character's Combat Phase.
+Roll one die:

-- Roll 1D10:

-- > 1-6: The ladder is toppled.
+1-6: The ladder is toppled.

-- > 7-10: The ladder stays in place.
+7-10: The ladder stays in place.

 If a ladder is toppled, replace the 'upright ladder' counter with a 'horizontal ladder' counter.
 This must be placed by the player that toppled the ladder so that one of the halves of the horizontal ladder still occupies the original ladder hex.
-Any character that was on the ladder falls down and must be placed by his owner in one of the hexes adjacent to the upright ladder hex, but not (of course) in a palisade hex.
+Any character that was on the ladder falls down and must be placed by his owner in one of the hexes adjacent to the upright ladder hex, but not (of course) in a stockade hex.

 The fallen character may be placed on top of another character or on top of the toppled ladder.
-The character is automatically wounded by his fall, and if he ends up stacked on top of another character, that other character will be stunned.
-As usual, a character that was already wounded or stunned will be killed.
+The character is automatically wounded by his fall, and if he ends up stacked on top of another character that other character will be stunned.
+A character that is already wounded or stunned will be killed.
 Ladders do not have any effect on characters below if they topple onto them.